wmvanvliet/psychic/docs/nodes.rst

 Nodes
 =====

 Most of the functionality in Psychic is provided in the form of 'Nodes'.
+See :ref:`the API documentation on nodes <api-nodes>` for an overview of the multitude of nodes available in Psychic.

 A node is a class which has two main methods:

 .. function:: Node.train(d)